karolinvalaszkai/blobify/README.md

 ## Project

-peek music lab
+blobify

-A Spotify powered web application for previewing songs by a visual representation of its energy, pitch and valence.
+A Spotify powered web application for exploring a music playlist through a visual representation of the tracks energy, tempo and key.

 Hosted on https://iprog2020.firebaseapp.com/trending

 ## Project status

 This project is currently in development.
-Users can interact with visual data representation.
-The functionality to play audio and save songs to my collection is in progress.
+Users can interact with visual data representation, play audio and save songs to my collection.
+Some bugs are under development.

 ## Setup